mrdominguez/cloudera-manager-cli/README.md

 `$ cmcli.pl -u=username -p=/path/to/password_file -cm=cm_server_host`

 Both username and password values are optional.
-If no value is provided, there is a prompt for one.
+If no value is provided, there will be a prompt for one.

 Credentials can also be passed by using the `$CM_REST_USER` and `$CM_REST_PASS` environment variables.
 Just like the `-p` option, the `$CM_REST_PASS` environment variable can be set to a file containing the password:
 ```